Harames/Squared/README.md

 I would greatly appreciate your help with art and code once I finish porting everything.

 Phase 1 (10% done):
-Get basic art and all important object coded
+Get basic art and all important objects coded

 Phase 2:
 Get better art and try to make the game more compatible with Andriod